Interview with Dr James Hendrie Burt. One

 NM: Were there any other out of the ordinary cases you had to deal with at all?

 JB: No. We did have a crash of a Mosquito one night.
 This was [pause] I’ll tell you the reason for it after but one night the Mosquitoes of Coningsby were up doing something.
 There were four of them and they couldn’t land at Coningsby.
-It got fogged up and they could land here because we had the basic landing radar.
-I think it was called H2S or something like that and we could more or less get the bed with this and our runways were clear.
-They came around but one of them crashed and the pilot was killed and that was the, that was the only ever serious thing and of course there was nothing you could do.
+It got fogged up and they could land here because at that time we had the basic landing radar.
+I think it was called H2S or something like that and we could more or less get them in with this and our runways were clear.
+They came around but one of them crashed and the pilot was killed and that was the, that was the only ever serious thing and of course there was nothing you could do about it.
 But the chap was dead and that was that.
 But —

-NM: Was the navigator injured or was he OK?
+NM: Was the navigator injured or was he okay?

 JB: He was alright.
 Yes.